Paula's Body Shop

 Picture

-If you don't want to read further or figure out your own, unique return rate, then estimate an initial 1-5 visits spaced about 2-8 weeks apart before reaching peak maintenance.
+If you don't want the details or don't have the time to figure out your own, unique return rate, then estimate an initial 1-5 visits spaced about 2-8 weeks apart before reaching peak maintenance of 1-4 times a year.
 If your symptoms return sooner, come in sooner.
 If your symptoms return later, come in later.
 Healthy clients with no health or pain complaints would benefit from coming in annually or quarterly for maintenance and prevention.

 No Protocol Fits All